Table of contents

 Bone marrow disease: Doctors may prescribe medication, chemotherapy, bone marrow transplants

 Hemolytic: There are a number of different treatments that may be recommended depending on the type of hemolytic anemia present.
 These can include lifestyle changes like avoiding certain medications.
-You may also be put on immunosuppressants to prevent your immune system from attacking red blood cells.
+Your doctor may also put you on immunosuppressants to prevent your immune system from attacking red blood cells.

 Sickle cell: To treat this disease, you may be prescribed oxygen, pain relievers, and oral and intravenous fluids to reduce pain and prevent complications.
-Blood transfusions, folic acid supplements, and antibiotics are also commonly prescribed.
+Doctors also prescribe blood transfusions, folic acid supplements, and antibiotics.

 For more information, you may want to check out the National Institutes of Health.